rjtdaga/ThiopheneElectroreduction/README.md

 The step by step outline of the kMC algorithm is as follows:
 1) Generate an initial surface configuration ($\delta$) (t = 0) and initialize the kinetic and interaction parameters.
 2) Check if the oscillation parameter needs to be changed or not.
 If it is to be changed, update the kinetic parameters.
+For electrochemical systems with potential loss taken into account, the potential is updated after every kMC step using the following equation
+$V_{ec}=V_{max}*\left(1-exp\left(-\frac{t}{RC}\right)\right)$ <br>
+where $V_{ec}$ is the effective potential at electrode surface after a timestep t, $V_{max}$ is the target potential with respect to the reference potential, R is the resistance of EDL, and C is the capacitance of the EDL. <br>
+Using the updated surface potential, recalculate the activation barrier for every potential-dependent elementary steps.
 3) Equilibrate the surface with the fast elementary steps set by the user using the Donghai approach and update the surface configuration ($\gamma$).
 4) Determine the reaction rate $r_{γβ}$ for all the slow elementary steps taking surface configuration from $\gamma$ to a surface configuration $\beta$ and calculate the total reaction rate as <br>
 $r_{tot(\gamma)}=\sum_{\beta} r_{\gamma\beta}$